Zeyad-37/RxRedux/README.md

 This is a simple mapping function that links everyEvent with its corresponding executable function.
 The rest of the class holds your executables which are methods that return observables.

 ## Step 2
-The SuccessStateAccumulator is an interface that you implement that handles how your view should transition from one success state to the other, given a new result, name of the event that triggered that result and the current UIState.
+The StateReducer is an interface that you implement that handles how your view should transition from one success state to the other, given a new result, name of the event that triggered that result and the current UIState.
 Lives in your Activity or Fragment.
 ```
 SuccessStateAccumulator accumulator =
-new SuccessStateAccumulator<UserListState>() {
+new StateReducer<UserListState>() {
     @Override
-    public UserListState accumulateSuccessStates(Object newResult, String event, UserListState currentStateBundle) {
+    public UserListState reduce(Object newResult, String event, UserListState currentStateBundle) {
         List<User> resultList = (List) newResult;
         List<User> users = currentStateBundle == null ? new ArrayList<>() : currentStateBundle.getUsers();
         List<User> searchList = new ArrayList<>();